vvaidy/Qo-DL/README.md

 ```
 This would happen when the API wouldn't return copyright info.
 - Default download folder changed from "Qobuz-DL Downloads" to "Qo-DL Downloads".
+### 7th May 19 - Release 5 ###
+- Two new fields in config file / CLI switches: embed_cover, skip_pw_hash_check (-embed, -skipcheck).
+- Two new options for cover_size: 0, 3 (thumbnail, max).
+I'm not sure if Qobuz provides max for every single track; I didn't implement fallback code.
+- Handled crashing when attempting to download tracks with no album artist or track artist info.
+- Qo-DL will now inform you when there are missing or empty required fields in your config file.
+It will create any missing fields automatically if there are any.
+- Your inputted password will be checked to see if it's a valid MD5 hashed string.
+If it's not, Qo-DL will assume that it's in plain text, hash it for you, and then write it to your config file.
+- Better UAT system.
+It will now write your UAT to your config file instead of asking you to paste it in yourself, and then carry on doing it's thing.
+- Optimized code for reading data from config file.
+- Removed unnecessary params from getFileUrl API call.

 ## Qo-DL Playlist ##
 ### 11th Feb 19 - Release 1 ###